 These are deliberate attempts begun with the specific aim of improvement, and differ from reforms that happen tangentially or consequentially.

-The Institute will be analysing distant and more recent reform as part of its overall work on transformation and change in government.
-We will be beginning with specific cases of civil service reform, studied from a historical perspective.
+The Institute is analysing distant and more recent reform as part of its overall work on transformation and change in government.
+We are conducting research on past civil service reforms to identify key lessons and insights for current, and future, leaders of reform:

-This project is only the beginnings of a fuller understanding of civil service reform.
+This programme is only the beginnings of a fuller understanding of civil service reform.
+For more information, see Contemporary History of Whitehall.